 The fellowship is named in honor of the late Dr. Dennis A. Frate, a medical anthropologist who examined health and health care by way of the human factors that determine how we experience illness, injury, and their treatment, and whose work was strongly informed by the humanities.
 Studying the health of people in the full context of their lives in order to learn how relationships, lifestyle, and culture impact disease prevalence and outcomes and securing a major NIH grant to test community-based strategies for controlling hypertension, Dr. Frate’s work is emblematic of the goals of the Fellowship.

-The 2020 Frate Bioethics Fellowship will take place from June 29 - July 31.
-For additional information please contact Ms. Amani Bailey at email@example.com or 601.815.4951
+The 2020 Frate Bioethics Fellowship will take place from June 29-July 31.
+Applications will be accepted through May 31, 2020.
+Please click here to apply.
+For additional information, contact Amani Bailey at email@example.com or (601) 815-4951

 SOHE 329: Medical Humanities is an immersive summer course in which students investigate the ethical, legal, social, and cultural issues of medicine through intensive study, field experience, professional discussion, practitioner shadowing, and direct clinical observation in a hospital and academic healthcare institution setting.
 The course is a 2-week, 6-day a week, 6-hours a day experience that takes place at the Medical Center campus in Jackson, MS during the early summer, incorporating a variety of discussion, observation, and clinical setting experiences, and covers medical anthropology, history, philosophy, ethics, religious studies, and law.